Ovarian Cancer Treatment

 - How often should I have checkups after treatment?

-If a woman doesn’t feel comfortable with a doctor or wants to seek a second opinion about her care, she has the right to do so.
+If a patient doesn’t feel comfortable with a doctor or wants to seek a second opinion concerning treatment and care, they have the right to do so.

 Gynecologic Oncologists and Treatment